roxma/vim-tmux-clipboard/README.md

 - [vim-tmux-focus-events](https://github.com/tmux-plugins/vim-tmux-focus-events)
 - [neovim](https://github.com/neovim/neovim) is recommended.
-Because vim does not support `TextYankPost` event, which is required for `It also make multiple vim processes on top of the same tmux session act like they're sharing the same clipboard`.
+Because vim does not support `TextYankPost` event, which is required for `It also makes multiple vim processes on top of the same tmux session act like they're sharing the same clipboard`.